JL-Bee/Tritron_Hardware_Provisioner/bluetooth_mesh_hardware_provisioner/Neptune Provisioner commands.md

 2. **Arc level** (0..254): The arc level of that the driver should take in the idle state.
 3. **Fade in time**: The time it takes for the light to reach the trigger arc level when in the trigger LC state.
 4. **Fade out time**: The time it takes for the light to reach the idle arc level when leaving the trigger LC state.
 5. **Hold time** (0..65535): The time in seconds the device remains in the trigger state since the last received trigger.
 Hold time 0 means that triggers get ignored.
+Sliders in the UI are capped at 120 seconds for easier manipulation.
 6. **Timeout**: Timeout in milliseconds.

 >[!tip] About timeouts